JohnCorby/GravityGuild2/DESIGN.md

   - IDEA: make it only count if you live the next or 2 seconds after to prevent suicide bombs
 - IDEA: if do this, make everything else have damage falloff
   - especially do this if hitscan
+- CONTINUE to add interactions between items, whether thats having one make another vulnerable (countering?) or use them together (chaining)

 # flying

 - GOAL: pure movement, transition between short/med/long
 -
+- bigger radius for wither skulls? and higher knockback from above
 - notify on reach lethal velocity for wall/floor hit??? or remove that entirely
 - DONE-ISH: let players have more air control, while still requiring them to be grounded
   - done via wind charges. have to be near wall = more vulnerable